Updated 13/06/2025

 Because a strawberry pot can hold so many plants, you can grow a range of varieties that flower and fruit at different times.
 Use early, mid and late strawberries and you’ll be picking and eating your own fruit almost constantly!

-All you need is a pot, compost, some aggregate and strawberry plants and you’re ready to go.
+All you need is a strawberry pot, compost, crocks or gravel and strawberry plants and you’re ready to go.

-Here are the steps from when I planted my own strawberry pot in my greenhouse.
+Here are the steps from when I planted a strawberry pot in my greenhouse.

 STEP 1